Marketing Trends Series: The Rise of Interactive Content

 - Brackets: Tournament-style content set up to determine a winner.
 March Madness is the first and most obvious example that comes to mind.

-Interactive content can be used by just about anyone, from media stalwarts like Buzzfeed and The New York Times to small businesses.
-It has even begun to pick up in the B2B marketing world as a means of building up larger databases, developing more thorough prospect profiles and improving lead scoring.
+Interactive forms of content can be used by just about anyone, from media stalwarts like Buzzfeed and The New York Times to small businesses.
+It has even begun to pick up in the B2B marketing world as a means of building up larger databases, developing more thorough prospect profiles, and improving lead scoring.

-Interactive content is essentially a way to have a more dynamic conversation with your audience.
+Interactive forms of content essentially allow you to have a more dynamic conversation with your audience.
 While blogs and articles have plenty of informative benefits, they are more about you sharing information than actually having a conversation.
 Interactive content promotes more engagement and enthusiasm among your audience.

 This interactivity provides a number of benefits to marketers as well.
 You are able to learn a lot more about your audience when they are more eager about providing you with feedback or information.
 It gives you a better idea of the kinds of thoughts and emotions your customers experience so you are better able to connect with them and market to them.

 Of course, it’s not enough to just throw together a quiz and hope your audience takes it.
 Like any type of marketing, interactive content takes a great deal of planning and strategy to ensure it is actually as effective as you want it to be.